Skeleton annotation

 • Keep in mind that if you repeat steps, it won't overwrite or delete the existing step.
 In the case of Skeleton annotation, if you annotate the neck twice, then the head will link to both neck annotation points.

-• If you delete a point from the workflow, the link will be broken.
+• If you delete a point from the set, the link will be broken.
 You can fix this by annotating the corresponding step again and assigning it to the same group as the other points.
 For example, if you've got an annotated skeleton belonging to group 1 and you've deleted step 3 from this group, you can annotate a new point, assign the step 3 class to it, and add it to group 1.
-This way, it'll be linked with the workflow again.
+This way, it'll be linked with the set again.